Bryan Kilgallin

 Mixed Media

-A little over a century ago, the cubists pioneered the use of collage in their artwork.
+A little over a century ago, the cubists pioneered the use of collage.
 Mixed media broadly involves combining various art and craft techniques.
-Some mixed media pieces introduce a third dimension, moving beyond traditional flat surfaces.
+Some mixed media pieces introduce a third dimension.
+So they progress beyond traditional flat surfaces.
 Blending techniques and materials, allows artists to explore new possibilities.
 One can integrate painting, sculpture, and photography within a collage.

 Oils

-The pigments are suspended in a drying oil, which acts as the binder.
-This cures via oxidative polymerisation.
+The pigments are suspended in a drying oil, which is the binder.
+It cures via oxidative polymerisation.
 Traditional linseed or Tung oil cures slowly.
-Alkyd (polyester) paint's synthetic resin formulation cures faster.
-Applying an oilier (fat) layer over a less oily (lean) one—'fat over lean', helps prevent cracking by allowing the substrate to cure properly.
-Oil paints offer easy color mixing and subtle variations.
+Alkyd paint's polyester resin cures faster.
+Applying an oilier layer over a less oily one is termed fat over lean.
+That allows the substrate to cure properly.
+This prevents cracking.
+Oil paints offer easy colour mixing and subtle variations.
 Their workable consistency allows for blending and reworking.

 Photography

 The first photograph was taken two hundred years ago.
-Because cameras record light, lighting is essential in photography.
+Cameras record light.
+So lighting is essential in photography.
 The lens projects an image.
-My digital camera makes files that are easy to process on a computer.
+My digital camera makes files.
+These are easy to process on a computer.
 I show both older, and newer photos.

 Watercolour

 Pigment is a dry coloured powder.
 It is mixed with a binder.
 The binder is soluble in water.
-Gum arabic is the most common binder used in watercolour painting.
-That acacia gum has been used for millenia in paintings.
+Gum arabic is the commonest.
+That acacia gum has been used for millennia.
 Artists used to create their own paints from scratch.

 Commercially available paints were portable.
-This enabled impressionism and plein air (outdoor) painting.
+This enabled impressionism and plein air painting.

-Paper is the most common supporting material for watercolour painting.
+Paper is the commonest support for watercolour painting.
 A brush is used to apply watercolour paint.

 Memoir

-I donated sperm until I turned 40, following my fertility clinic's policy.
-Twenty years later when I was 60, the clinic was contacted by a person conceived from my donations.
-They requested information about my social history.
+I donated sperm until I turned 40.
+That accorded to the fertility clinic's policy.
+Then the clinic was contacted by a person conceived from my donations.
+That was twenty years later when I was 60.
+He demanded my social history!
 This contact prompted me to reflect on my lived experience.
 Which led me to decide to share it, by writing my autobiography.
 I focused on the intervening decades, the period from age forty to 65.
 That's a time commonly considered middle age.
-Then I experienced significant personal changes, including retirement and buying a house.
-Documenting these years, helped me understand myself better, and gain emotional insight into my past decisions.
+Then I experienced significant personal changes.
+Those included retirement, and buying a house.
+Documenting these years helped me understand myself better.
+So I gained emotional insight into past actions.

-My vocational education initially boosted my confidence, and prepared me for employment.
-But it later transpired that I was autistic, and having poor soft skills.
+My vocational education initially boosted my confidence.
+And it prepared me for employment.
+But it later transpired that I was autistic, having poor soft skills.

 I worked conscientiously.
 But I was subjected to documented abuse (including being struck) by my boss.
-Converging evidence aligned to my feelings of pressure, anger and depression.
-My general practitioner diagnosed me with work-related reactive depression, and a psychiatrist confirmed that my Obsessive-Compulsive Disorder was aggravated by the hostile work environment.
-The medical evidence corroborated by my documented experiences provided a consistent narrative linking my psychological injury and my employment.
-As a result, my mental health deterioration was recognised as work-related, justifying my compensation claim.
-The claim was accepted, with the reviewer affirming that I had been harried at work.
-My treating psychiatrist insisted that I had a clinical disorder—and not a personality disorder as an insurance-psychiatrist claimed.
+Converging evidence aligned to my feelings.
+Those were of pressure, anger and depression.
+My GP diagnosed work-related reactive depression.
+Then a psychiatrist diagnosed Obsessive-Compulsive Disorder aggravated by hostile work environment.
+The medical evidence and my documented experiences linked my psychological injury and my employment.
+As a result, my mental health deterioration was recognised as work-related.
+And that justified my compensation claim.
+So the claim was accepted.
+The reviewer affirmed that I had been harried at work.
+My treating psychiatrist insisted that I had a clinical disorder.
+He denied the personality disorder that an insurance-psychiatrist claimed.

-Despite work stress, I learned computer hardware and software, and industrial relations.
-I worked in technical administration, and I've been active in both computer clubs and political parties.
-I responded to employment promotion of Public Administration education.
-So I submitted a portfolio of work experience, and sat a three-hour oral exam.
+Despite work stress, I kept learning.
+That was of computer hardware and software, and industrial relations.
+I worked in technical administration.
+And I've been active in computer clubs and political parties.
+I answered employment promotion of Public Administration education.
+Then I submitted a portfolio of work experience.
+And I sat a three-hour oral exam.
 Thus I was awarded an Advanced Certificate.

-Though I worry about handling difficult personalities, yet I strive to convey respect in my interactions.
+I worry about handling difficult personalities.
+Yet I strive to convey respect.

 Following that work-related mental breakdown, I consulted clinicians.
 I was diagnosed with Autism Spectrum Disorder (ASD).
 Which explains social difficulties.
 Additionally, I gained supporters who helped me resolve conflicts.
-As a result of my mental health challenges, I was medically retired from work.
-I had a small circle of friends who also faced neurological and mental health challenges.
+As a result of my mental health challenges, I was medically retired.
+I had a small circle of friends.
+Those shared neurological and mental health problems.

 Following these events, I started afresh, relocating to north Canberra.